TheCrowsJoker/portfolio/README.md

 ## PersonalWebsite
-This is my personal website that i created.
+This is my personal website that I created during February of 2015.
-It runs using a flask microframework and also uses HTML, CSS, and some javascript.
+It runs using a flask microframework on python and also uses HTML, CSS, and some javascript.